-The structure/model, shown in Figure 1, is simulated in the frequency range of 1 GHz to 5 GHz.
+The structure / model, shown in Fig. 1, is simulated in the frequency range of 1 GHz to 5 GHz.
 One of the ports is grounded during the simulations.
 The optimum frequency range, selected the one having a maximum capacitance change, is between 2-3 GHz.
-This frequency range is also known as industrial, scientific and medical (ISM) radio bands, originally reserved internationally for noncommercial use of RF electromagnetic fields for industrial, scientific and medical purposes.
-Figure 2 presents the fabricated/realized inter-digital capacitor structure.
+This frequency range is also known as industrial, scientific and medical (ISM) radio bands, originally reserved internationally for non-commercial use of RF electromagnetic fields for industrial, scientific and medical purposes.
+The resulting current distribution from our simulations is shown in Fig. 2(a) while Fig. 2 (b) presents the fabricated / realized interdigital capacitor structure.